-- (3) An employer may only operate a seasonal Work Premises using seasonal workers for seasonal horticultural work if it complies with subclauses (4) to (7) (inclusive). - (4) The employer must arrange operations at the Work Premises so as to have seasonal workers working consistently with the same group of other seasonal workers where reasonably practicable, including (but not limited to): - (a) developing separate shifts in a way that minimises physical interactions between groups of seasonal workers attending different shifts; - (b) separate seasonal workers into work areas; - (c) dividing work areas up further into separate teams; - (d) providing suitable separate break areas for the separate teams including, to the extent possible, outdoor break areas with shade;

-where seasonal workers are from the same household, ensuring they work in (e) the same shift and work area.
+- (6) An employer may only operate a seasonal Work Premises using seasonal workers for seasonal horticultural work if it complies with subclauses (7) to (10) (inclusive). - (7) The employer must arrange operations at the Work Premises so as to have seasonal workers working consistently with the same group of other seasonal workers where reasonably practicable, including (but not limited to): - (a) developing separate shifts in a way that minimises physical interactions between groups of seasonal workers attending different shifts; - (b) separating seasonal workers into work areas; - (c) dividing work areas up further into separate teams; - (d) providing suitable separate break areas for the separate teams including, to the extent possible, outdoor break areas with shade; - (e) where seasonal workers are from the same household, ensuring they work in the same shift and work area.